19hours/sg-statutes/Acts/Singapore Corporation of Rehabilitative Enterprises Act.md

 ### Establishment of Corporation

-3\.
-There is hereby established in accordance with the provisions of this Act a body to be called the Singapore Corporation of Rehabilitative Enterprises which shall be a body corporate with perpetual succession and with power to sue and be sued in its corporate name, and to acquire and dispose of property, movable and immovable, and to perform such other acts as bodies corporate may by law perform, and to exercise such other powers as are conferred under this Act.
+3\.—(1) There is hereby established in accordance with the provisions of this Act a body to be called the Singapore Corporation of Rehabilitative Enterprises which shall be a body corporate with perpetual succession and with power to sue and be sued in its corporate name, and to acquire and dispose of property, movable and immovable, and to perform such other acts as bodies corporate may by law perform, and to exercise such other powers as are conferred under this Act.

+[Act 2 of 2020 wef 10/02/2020]

+(2) The Corporation may perform any of its functions or carry out any of its duties under one or more business names as the Minister may, by notification in theGazette, specify.

+[Act 2 of 2020 wef 10/02/2020]

 ### Constitution of Corporation